smnhs/vimrc/README.md

 After I got started with vim, I now copy-pasted my own vim config file.
 I am pretty happy with it right now, but it is not finished.
-Probably it will never be finished, because VIM is awesome and there is a lot more to discover.
+Probably it will never be finished, because Vim is awesome and there is a lot more to discover.
 However, I would like to share my configurations with you.
 If you are new to Vim and want to get started I recommend trying the vimtutor.
 It should be installed with Vim.
 Simply type `vimtutor` in your terminal.

 ## Setup
 - Download the project.
 - Rename the 'vimrc' file to '.vimrc' and put in in your home directory.
-    Alternative: Put the file as 'vimrc' in the '~/.vim/' folder.
+    *Alternative:* Put the file as 'vimrc' in your '~/.vim/' folder.
-- Put the templates folder in the '~/.vim/' folder.
+- Put the 'templates' folder in your '~/.vim/' folder.
 - Install and Setup [Vundle](https://github.com/VundleVim/Vundle.vim)

 ## Status Line